Bertram L. Baker: Political career

 By that time, his area of Brooklyn was reliably Democratic, and in November 1948, Baker became the first Black person elected to any political office by voters in Brooklyn.
 (As the result of his election, Baker also became the second person to serve in the New York State Assembly who was born in Nevis, after Alexander Hamilton – something that he was fond of telling.)
 Baker was a member of the New York State Assembly from 1948 to 1970, sitting in the 167th, 168th, 169th, 170th, 171st, 172nd, 173rd, 174th, 175th, 176th, 177th, 178th, and 179th New York State Legislatures.

 During his tenure in the assembly, Baker sponsored bills prohibiting various types of discrimination, most notably New York's fair housing law.
 The Metcalf-Baker Act, which was sponsored in the State Senate by George R. Metcalf, an upstate Republican, was one of the first laws anywhere that outlawed discrimination in housing.
 The first version was signed into law by Governor Averell Harriman in 1955 and covered only housing with mortgages insured by the Federal Housing Administration.
 A revised version was signed by Governor Nelson Rockefeller in 1963 to include all housing except owner-occupied one and two-family dwellings.
 The federal Fair Housing Act, with even broader reach, was not passed until 1968.

-Baker eventually rose to become the assembly's majority whip in 1966, and remained in the assembly until his retirement from politics at the end of 1970.
+Baker eventually rose to become the assembly's majority whip in 1966 with the emergence of the New York State Black and Puerto Rican Legislative Caucus, and remained in the assembly until his retirement from politics at the end of 1970.